ifaruque/BeanValidation/readme.md

 	2. @Size :

-		If the field or property is a String, the size of the string is evaluated.
-If the property is a Collection, the size of the Collection is evaluated.
-If the property is a Map, the size of the Map is evaluated.
-If the property is an array, the size of the array is evaluated.
+		1. If the property is a String, the size of the string is evaluated.
+2. If the property is a Collection, the size of the Collection is evaluated.
+		3. If the property is a Map, the size of the Map is evaluated.
+		3. If the property is an array, the size of the array is evaluated.

 		Use one of the optional `max or min` elements to specify the boundaries.

 	3. @DecimalMax :